AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 ### Weakness #7: Natural class imbalance

-Thanks for your advice.
+Thanks for your suggestion.
 OGB has set a great large-scale benchmark for graph learning research.
-However as stated in the paper, on each dataset we have to consider combinations of 7 baselines and 3 GBA settings (w/o GBA, + GBA\_P, + GBA\_T), and each combination needs to be run 5 times independently to get credible results.
+As stated in the paper, on each dataset we have to consider combinations of 7 baselines and 3 GBA settings (w/o GBA, + GBA-P, + GBA-T), and each combination needs to be run 5 times independently to get credible results.
 Also, some IGL baselines have high space complexity, e.g. the official implementation of ReNode, GraphSMOTE and GraphENS require space for a dense adjacency matrix of $O(n^2)$ size.
-Due to the limitation of computational resources, we are currently unable to run experiments on graphs of this scale.
+Since GBA runs on top of these baselines, %Due to the limitation of computational resources, we are currently unable to run experiments on graphs of this scale.

 Despite these constraints, we were able to simulate the long-tail class imbalance present in real-world data by utilizing a power-law distribution.
 We set the imbalance ratio (largest class to smallest class) to 100 to test GBA's robustness under natural and extreme class imbalance.
 Our results demonstrated that GBA consistently improved the performance of all IGL techniques by a significant margin.
-For instance, the BAcc of GCN with GBA\_T achieved an improvement of 4.14\%/8.97\%/4.16\% on Cora/CiteSeer/PubMed, respectively, while the Marco-F1 also showed improvements of 3.67\%/10.37\%/3.09\%.
+For instance, the BAcc of GCN with GBA-T achieved an improvement of 4.14%/8.97%/4.16% on Cora/CiteSeer/PubMed, respectively, while the Marco-F1 also showed improvements of 3.67%/10.37%/3.09%.
 Such improvement is consistent with other GNN architectures and metrics.
-Similar to the above, due to the space limitation, we only report the BEST results among 7 baselines under each GBA setting, please kindly refer to the [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for full results.
+Similar to the above, due to the space limitation, we only report the BEST results among 7 baselines under each GBA setting, please kindly refer to the [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for full results (section: Under Natural (Long-tailed) Class Imbalance (IR=100)).

 | GNN - Metric           | Cora  | w/ GBA_P       | w/ GBA_T         | CiteSeer | w/ GBA_P        | w/ GBA_T          | PubMed | w/ GBA_P         | w/ GBA_T         |